Group photo of Interfaith Student Leadership Retreat participants

 A cup of tea with a mint leaf on the saucer

 Craving an opportunity to just sit and chat with others?
-Drop by anytime Tuesday mornings from 9 - 10 am for bagels, a beverage (not just tea!), and informal conversation.
+During the academic year drop by anytime Tuesday mornings from 9 - 10 am for bagels, a beverage (not just tea!), and informal conversation.
 The entire UVM community is welcome!

 Dinner & Dialogue: A Monthly Interfaith Gathering

-Orange circle dinner plate and green utensils and a red heart with a black fist inside
+Orange circle dinner plate and green utensils on a yellow stripe.

 Programs & Special Events